Andrew Benintendi Preview, Player Props: White Sox vs. Royals

-Andrew Benintendi -- .205 average over his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.205 batting average in his past 10 games), battle starter Brady Singer and the Kansas City Royals at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Tigers.
+In his most recent game, he went 1-for-4 with a triple against the Tigers.

 Andrew Benintendi Game Info & Props vs. the Royals